wmishie/wmishie/README.md

 Hi there, I'm Miriam 👋

-🚀 Aspiring Machine Learning Engineer | 🧠 Data Science Enthusiast | 🐍 Python Developer
+🚀 Machine Learning Engineer | 🧠 Data Science Enthusiast | 🐍 Python Developer

 Welcome to my GitHub!
 I'm passionate about using technology and machine learning to build intelligent, impactful solutions.
 I specialize in Python, deep learning, and data-driven applications.
 Below is a snapshot of what I do and love: